 This paper presents a project which aims to obtain the acoustic properties of plastic ducts as used in ventilation systems.
 A comprehensive literature review was carried and confirmed that to date there is no research studies, industrial information or data on the acoustic performance of plastic ducts or on the testing of the same.

 It was ascertained that the most applicable testing methodology for the objectives of this project relates to performance testing described in standards for galvanised steel silencers.
-However this test guidance has been found to not be fully suitable and reliable and for the stringent purposes of this project.
+However this test guidance has been found to not be fully suitable and reliable and for the stringent and specific purposes of this project.

 This project will allow the prediction of the noise emissions from ventilation plastic ducts to be accurate and reliable giving way for future expansion for larger plastic duct installations.